The Working Kelpie is a capable and clever herding dog used to work sheep and other livestock.

 Working Kelpies need mental and physical stimulation that can last them for hours.
 This is why a working role is ideal.

 Don’t underestimate your Working Kelpie’s stamina and endurance.
-This is not a breed for apartment life or for dog owners who don’t have the time.
+This is not a breed for apartment living or for dog owners who don’t have the time.

 The Working Kelpie loves to work and will happily perform tasks as directed.